IIIF/api/metadata_api/metadata_1.1.md

 Collectively these use cases require a model in which one can characterise the digitised resource (the Manifest), the order in which individual pages or surfaces are viewed (the Sequence), and the individual pages or surfaces (a Canvas).
 Each Canvas may images and/or texts associated with it (the Content) to allow the page to be viewed.
 A resource may also have parts; for example, a book may have chapters where several pages may be associated with a single chapter (a Range) or there may be groups of content resource above the page level, such as all of the texts that make up a single transcription of a manuscript. (a Layer).

 The need for these conceptual components, shown in italics, was recognised in earlier work concerned with viewing complex digitised manuscripts.
-The IIIF metadata model is thus derived from this earlier work but has been extended to meet the additional practical needs when viewing and navigating of other types of digitised content.
+The IIIF XXX model is thus derived from this earlier work but has been extended to meet the additional practical needs when viewing and navigating of other types of digitised content.
 The components and their use are described in the following sections.

 ##  3. Primary Resource Types